 Such value is recognized as an expense over the requisite service period, net of estimated forfeitures, using the straight-line attribution method.
 The estimation of stock awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from our current estimates, such amounts will be recorded as a cumulative adjustment in the period estimates are revised.
 We consider many factors when estimating expected forfeitures, including types of awards, employee class, and historical experience.
+In the second quarter of 2010, we adjusted forfeiture rates on certain awards granted in December 2006 from 8% to 0%, reflecting the increased likelihood that these remaining awards will vest in their entirety.
 During the quarter ended March 31, 2009, we revised the forfeiture rates because actual forfeiture rates were higher than that previously estimated primarily due to the lapsing of stock option grants on the termination of employees.
 The revision to past forfeiture estimates for the three months ended March 31, 2009 resulted in a reversal of stock-based compensation cost recognized in prior years with a consequent net gain of approximately \$0.2 million on the consolidated statement of operations.
-During the second quarter of 2009, we reduced the scale of our operations, including a workforce reduction across all locations.
+During the second and third quarters of 2009, we reduced the scale of our operations, including a workforce reduction across all locations.
 As a result, we recorded an expense of approximately \$0.4 million.